mboxlabs/mailbox.js/README.md

 # 📮 Mailbox — Rethinking Asynchronous Programming

 > A lightweight, pluggable "mailbox/queue" kernel that treats all communication as "delivering a letter to an address."
-Behind each address is a mailbox (queue), adapted by different Providers: mem:// (memory), mailto:// (email), slack:// (chat)...
+An address represents a unique mailbox, which can be accessed through various transport protocols (e.g., `mem:`, `mailto:`, `slack:`) handled by different Providers.
 > Use Mailbox for asynchronous communication to build fault-tolerant, distributed, human-computer collaborative systems.

 [![npm](https://img.shields.io/npm/v/@mboxlabs/mailbox)](https://www.npmjs.com/package/@mboxlabs/mailbox)